isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 ### Install the plugin on Windows

->[!IMPORTANT]
->
+**Important:**

->If you have an older version of the plugin installed on your system, ensure that you uninstall it before starting the installation process.
+If you have an older version of the plugin installed on your system, ensure that you uninstall it before starting the installation process.
 See the **Uninstalling Packages** section in the [How to Work With Packages](https://helpx.adobe.com/experience-manager/6-4/sites/administering/using/package-manager.html) article for uninstallation instructions.

 Perform the following steps on the system where Oxygen XML Author is installed: